 Contact: (02) 8871 7171

-Sydney’s ambitious four-level conversion project, Hinchcliff House, is finally being revealed.
-The heritage-listed former wool store has been turned into a multi-faceted drinking and dining experience, and the first space to open is the basement-level Apollonia.
+Sydney’s ambitious four-level conversion project, Hinchcliff House, is now in full swing.
+The heritage-listed former wool store has been turned into a multi-faceted drinking and dining experience, and the first space to open was the basement-level Apollonia.

 Located in the new Quay Quarter of Circular Quay, this subterranean cocktail den is packed full of history and takes on a fictionalised Sicilian gangster narrative, mainly driven by unique twists on classic Italian recipes.
 All the pineapple negronis and tiramisu milk punches should be more than enough to position Apollonia as one of the best new bars Sydney has to offer.